 How to use the Global Entry/TSA PreCheck credit with Chase Sapphire Reserve

-Global Entry and TSA PreCheck® are Trusted Traveler Programs (TTP) that can offer time-saving benefits in airports.
-Global Entry does have benefits members can use outside airports, but to be brief:
+- Global Entry and TSA PreCheck® are Trusted Traveler Programs (TTP) that offer time-saving benefits in airports.
+If you pay for your TSA PreCheck, Global Entry or NEXUS application with your Chase Sapphire Reserve®, you can be eligible to receive a statement credit.

-The Chase Sapphire Reserve® credit card is a travel card that has an annual fee but choice benefits travelers may enjoy.
+The Chase Sapphire Reserve® credit card is a travel card that has an annual fee and benefits travelers may enjoy.
 One benefit is reimbursement for a Global Entry, TSA PreCheck or NEXUS application fee, but there are important terms for this benefit we'll explain below.

 What is the Global Entry or TSA PreCheck fee credit?

 Certain travel credit cards may offer a statement credit as reimbursement for a Global Entry, TSA PreCheck or NEXUS application fee.
-Chase credit cards with this fee credit benefit have annual fees, and cardmembers can be eligible for one statement credit up to $100 every four years.
+Note that this card may come with an annual fee.

 If you have a Chase card with a fee credit benefit for TSA PreCheck, Global Entry or NEXUS, you aren't automatically enrolled in any of the programs.
 You have to apply for a program and pay the application fee with your card.
 If you're eligible for reimbursement, a statement credit will post to your account after the fee does.